With PM in SL & Shah in TN, BJP hopes to shake up Tamil politics this week

-In what comes across as more than a mere coincidence, Bharatiya Janata Party (BJP) chief Amit Shah
+The Bharatiya Janata Party (BJP) is banking on a two-pronged attack, using its chief Amit Shah

+and Prime Minister Narendra Modi, to gain a political foothold in Tamil Nadu.

 will be in Tamil Nadu